jes/pngcam/README.md

         --invert
             Invert the colours in the image, so that white is the deepest cut and black is the shallowest.

+    Output options:

+        --quiet
+            Suppress output of dimensions, resolutions, and progress.

+## Tests

+To run tests, either:

+    $ prove -l t/

+or

+    $ make test

+If a test fails you might want to try diffing the old (expected) and new versions of the G-code files to work out what went wrong.

 ## Contact

 Pngcam is a program by James Stanley.
 You can email me at james@incoherency.co.uk or read my blog at https://incoherency.co.uk/